 What do the EU changes mean for the US?

 The US doesn’t have any legal equivalent to the GDPR since most states have their own laws governing data breaches and notification requirements.
+Although establishing a Data Protection Agency has been proposed to the US Senate, it has not been acted upon as of yet.
 Normally, only a limited amount of data is used, namely social security numbers and health or financial information.

 Although these GDPR changes are for countries in the EU, companies in the US will have to adapt to them if they do business in any European countries.
 It makes sense to rewrite your privacy policies for Europe, otherwise you could find yourself being fined for not adhering to them.